Why One Unexpected Bill Can Derail Everything

 The quality of many products has declined, making unexpected expenses more frequent.
 Appliances that once lasted decades now fail within years.
 Cars have become more complex and expensive to repair.
 Planned obsolescence isn't just a conspiracy theory.
 It's a business model.
 Things break more often, and repairs cost more when they do.

 Healthcare costs in particular have become financial landmines.
 High deductibles mean that even insured people face thousands in out-of-pocket expenses before coverage kicks in.
 A single hospitalization can create debt that takes years to pay off.
-The medical system is designed to extract maximum payment regardless of ability to pay.
+The medical billing system often produces charges that bear little relationship to a patient's ability to pay, with prices varying widely by provider, insurance status, and geographic location.
+Medical debt is one of the most significant threats to household financial stability.
 One illness can become a financial catastrophe.

 Credit has become the default emergency fund for many people.
 When unexpected expenses arise, the credit card comes out.
 This provides immediate relief but creates a new problem: debt that accumulates interest and makes future unexpected expenses even harder to handle.
 The short-term solution becomes a long-term trap.
 Each emergency paid with credit makes the next one more devastating.